Learn something new every day

 More Info... by email

-The primary benefit of a 3G data card is its transportability.
-Location does not limit users—no wireless hot spots are required to connect to the Internet.
-It also frees the user of bulky equipment, such as Ethernet cables, that must physically plug into modems.
-3g data cards wirelessly access the 3G broadband networks established by carriers through interconnecting cellular towers.
+3G data cards wirelessly access the 3G broadband networks established by carriers through interconnecting cellular towers.
 These towers transmit Internet data across electromagnetic wavelengths, known as spectrum, between devices.
-Users can download information, check e-mail, visit Web sites, and watch television on their lap tops while riding in a car, sitting in an airport, or spending the day on a boat.
-These cards may be especially useful for people who don't have traditional cable or DSL Internet service at their homes, but can receive cellular service from nearby towers.
+Users can download information, check e-mail, visit Web sites, and watch television on their laptops while riding in a car, sitting in an airport, or spending the day on a boat.
+These cards are often the most useful for people who don't have traditional cable or DSL Internet service at their homes, but who can receive cellular service from nearby towers.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!